jado4810/privcert/web/README.md

 For security reasons, strongly recommended not to change listening address from default of 127.0.0.1.
+However, if web interface would be set on the different host from the target web server, specify an appropriate interface address with strict access control with, for example, firewalld, and careful account management of web interface itself.

 If `PREFIX` or `BINDIR` changed while installing privcert, edit `ExecStart` definition in `privcert@.service` file: